 Redwood Valley Steam Train

-Perched high in the hills above Berkeley, this mini-train winds through Tilden Park.
-You’ll travel over a couple bridges and through a tunnel on the 15 minute round trips.
-At $3 a ticket (discounts available for purchasing 5 at a time), you can afford to ride the rails all afternoon.
+Perched high in the hills above Berkeley, this mini-train winds through the redwoods of Tilden Park.
+You’ll travel over a couple bridges and through a tunnel on the 15-minute round trips.
+Tickets are just $3 for anyone over the age of to (discounts available for purchasing five at a time), Hours vary with the season, but during the summer the train is running daily!

 At the intersection of Grizzly Peak Blvd and Lomas Cantadas Rd.